Special Academic Programs

 - Must have completed SOCI 100 and one upper-division methods course prior to the fall quarter when the honors course begins; alternatively, the consent of the honors program director must be obtained

-Interested students must fill out the Honors Program Application and return it to the undergraduate coordinator in the Department of Sociology.
+Interested students must submit their applicaiton online or deliever a hard copy to Sociology Main Office (SSB 401).
 Completed applications must be in the department office no later than week five of the spring quarter prior to the start of the honors program in the fall.
 If a student will be traveling abroad during their junior year, the deadline for the application still applies, so please make arrangements accordingly.

 The program requires students to take SOCI 196A: Advanced Studies in Sociology and SOCI 196B: Supervised Thesis Research.
 These two courses can be counted as two elective requirements toward the general sociology major or concentrations.
 Students choose a faculty adviser to help supervise their thesis research and writing.
 The honors program director will also assist students in this area and fellow students in the seminar will offer excellent feedback and suggestions.
 This is a wonderful program that provides participants the opportunity to improve their skills in research and writing.
 Students planning to go on to graduate school will possess a strong writing sample to submit with their application.